decentraland/documentation/content/creator/wearables-and-emotes/emotes/props-and-sounds.md

 # **Exporting**

 To export **be sure to select only both Avatar and Prop Armatures with its animations and the Prop mesh**.
 Then go to the export glb settings and be sure to export only selected objects and untoggle unnecessary features like _Shapekeys Animation_.
+Always remember to enable Export Deformation Bones Only, so you don’t end up exporting unnecessary bones, like controls.

 <img src="/images/wearables-and-emotes/props-and-sound/05-export-props.png" width="600" />